vitaly-t/text-wrap/README.md

 * `false (default)` - verify for non-empty symbols that precede the header or follow the footer
 * `true` - ignore non-empty symbols, add header + footer only when not found

-Enabling this option is to ignore non-empty symbols that precede the header or follow the footer, and add them only when they are not found within the `text` at all.
+Enabling this option is to ignore non-empty symbols that precede the header or follow the footer, and to add them only when they are not found within the `text` at all.

 NOTE: This option has no effect when option `skipCheck` is enabled.